Lebanon's cenbank chief stays away from corruption hearing -state media | Law-Order

 A lawyer for Salameh presented a preliminary defence of his client against the charges at Thursday's hearing, the NNA reported.
 Separately, a judicial source said Investigative Judge Nicolas Mansour set bail of 500 billion Lebanese pounds - roughly $20 million - for Salameh's younger brother Raja, who has been detained since March 17 on charges of helping his brother launder the proceeds of illicit enrichment.

 Separately, a judicial source said Investigative Judge Nicolas Mansour set bail of 500 billion Lebanese pounds - roughly $20 million - for Salameh's younger brother Raja, who has been detained since March 17 on charges of helping his brother launder the proceeds of illicit enrichment.
-A lawyer for Raja previously has said the charge against his client was unfounded.
+A lawyer for Raja Salameh previously has said the charge against his client was unfounded.
+On Thursday, one of Raja Salameh's lawyers said he had appealed against the "amount of the bail."

-Prosecutor Ghada Aoun, who charged the Salameh brothers, appealed against Mansour's decision to allow Raja Salameh released on bail, a senior judicial source said, adding that Raja Salameh remained in custody.
-The first judicial source said that a lawyer for Raja Salameh was seeking a reduction in the bail.
-Raja Salameh's lawyer did not respond to a message seeking comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)